stadust/demonlist-guidelines/000_index/100_takeaways.md

 ## LDMs, Texture Packs, and the Smooth Fix

-- Low Detail Modes (LDMs) that are built into the original level or uploaded to the Pointercrate account are always eligible for records.
-Players may also choose to create their own LDMs, but should clear them with the list team in advance.
+- Low Detail Modes (LDMs) that are built into the original level, uploaded by the original creator, or uploaded to the Pointercrate account are always eligible for records.
+LDMs uploaded to the OldPointercrate account are also valid as long as a newer version does not exist on Pointercrate.

+- Players may also choose to create their own LDMs, but should clear them with the list team in advance.
 [More Details](/guidelines/ldms/#custom-ldms)

 - The most effective way to clear an LDM with the list team is to **share a NoClip run of the level with us**.
 Players should not simply share a level ID with a team member!